Minnesang: Melodies

 Only a small number of Minnelied melodies have survived to the present day, mainly in manuscripts dating from the 15th century or later, which may present the songs in a form other than the original one.
 Additionally, it is often rather difficult to interpret the musical notation used to write them down.
 Although the contour of the melody can usually be made out, the rhythm of the song is frequently hard to fathom.

-There are a number of recordings of Minnesang using the original melodies, as well as Rock groups such as Ougenweide performing songs with modern instruments.

 Later developments

 In the 15th century, Minnesang developed into and gave way to the tradition of the Meistersänger.
 The two traditions are quite different, however; Minnesänger were mainly aristocrats, while Meistersänger usually were commoners.

 At least two operas have been written about the Minnesang tradition: Richard Wagner's Tannhäuser and Richard Strauss' Guntram.